top of page

 ABOUT

 A hacker utilizes whatever is available to solve problems, there is no time to reinvent the wheel.
-Using open source, APIs, and data, combined with sheer ingenuity and creativity, diverse teams of students work together over the weekend.
+Using AI, APIs, LLMs, data + more, combined with sheer ingenuity and creativity, diverse teams of students work together over the weekend.
 Hackathon organizers provide the infrastructure to support teams: expert mentors, nutritious food, and an engaging atmosphere.
-From their 10 years of experience, the hackathon organizers know the schedule, structure, and workshops necessary to elevate the experience and team outcomes.
+With 10+ years of experience, the hackathon organizers know the resources, structure, and workshops necessary to elevate performance and outcomes.

-A panel of judges selects winners and awards cash prizes to winning teams.
+A panel of judges selects winners and awards prizes to winning teams.

 TUESDAY